 • In white-out conditions, turn on your hazard or 4-way lights to enhance visibility of your vehicle;

 • Always clean your windows and mirrors fully of any snow and ice before driving;

 • Keep a full tank of gas;

-• Fluid levels are sufficient (windshield washer fluid, antifreeze);
+• Ensure your fluid levels are sufficient (windshield washer fluid and antifreeze);

-• Spare tire is sufficient and you have the jack and wheel wrench;
+• Ensure the spare tire is sufficient and you have the jack and wheel wrench;

 • Drive prudently.
 If the conditions are adverse you should decrease your speed accordingly;